nimrods8/binutils-gdb/README.md

 A new layout has been added.
 It is experimental! use:
 `layout ontop`
+This new layout allows to expand calls/branches without actually jumping into them.
+By clicking the opcode a new floating window is opened that shows the disassembled jump-to.

+New break point type:
+`tui break <where>+/-<val>`: set a break point given a symbol.
+For example:
+`tui break main+11` places a break point at the address of main + 11.

 Notes:
 1. You may need to copy the compiled gdb python libraries to /usr/share/gdb:
 `cp -R ./gdb/data-directory/* /usr/share/gdb/`

+2DO
+---
+* add break at opcodes by arch
+* add tui break into comments file to save/load automatically
+* read the list of renames/comments from ida and set it automatically in gdb tui

 -------------------------------------------------------------------------------------------------------------------------------
 This directory contains various GNU compilers, assemblers, linkers,